TURLEing/TURLEing/README.md

 His name is "Xu Tianze".

-However, he'd perfer my NichName "天泽龟(Tianze-san)", which is a tricky homophonic pun, and should be fined.
+However, he'd perfer his Nichname "天泽龟(Tianze-san)", which is a tricky homophonic pun, and should be fined.

 He is an undergraduated student from **BUPT(Beijing University of Posts and Telecommunications)**, majoring in E-commerce & Law.